-And the more they’re exposed to fun fine motor play, the more developed their skills will become.
+And the more they’re exposed to fun fine motor skills activities, the more developed their skills will become.

 Laying the foundation now is essential for the development of more complex skills down the road like pencil grasp, handwriting, dressing, and clothing fasteners.
-Fine motor activities can be so creative and fun that your kiddo won’t even know how hard she’s working those Super Fingers as she plays!
+Fine motor skills activities can be so creative and fun that your kiddo won’t even know how hard she’s working as she plays!

 Fine Motor Skills Activities for 2 and 3-Year-Olds